More and more people are discovering the benefits of cleansing their auras with baths.

 The crystal I use depends on how I’m feeling and the level of clearing that’s needed.

-The above list is just a suggestion.
-It’s a good idea to use crystals that you personally feel drawn to and appropriate for you.
+And the above list is just a suggestion.
+It’s a good idea to use crystals that you personally feel drawn to.
 Maybe you’d like to visit a brick and mortar metaphysical store and actually pick up and hold a stone in the palm of your hand to see how it resonates with you and makes you feel.

 Some crystals should never be added to water because it’ll damage them.
 These include:

-- Turquoise (so soothing but definitely can’t be added to water)
+- Turquoise (very soothing, I know, but definitely can’t be added to water!)